Getting Here

 This revolutionary landmark challenged Islanders’ sense of themselves, their past and their future.
 Many called it the “Fixed Link” during construction.
 It was given a life expectancy of over 100 years, and was the final nail in the coffin for the New Brunswick ferry.

-We decided to put on our walking boots and search for the five best places to view the Confederation Bridge.
+We decided to put on our walking boots and search for the best places to view the Confederation Bridge.
 Here is what we discovered.

 Chelton Beach Provincial Park